 - the advent of the mobile computer.

-In the beginning of digital computing history, a computer was designed and conceived to crunch numbers faster than people.
+In the beginning of digital computing history, most notably during WWII, a computer was designed and conceived to crunch numbers faster than people.

-This forward march was starting to double seriously powerful computing, and by the 1980’s software itself needed ways to keep up with that pace.
+This forward march of hardware was starting to double seriously powerful computing, and by the 1980’s software itself needed ways to keep up with that pace.

 We had to say goodbye to boxes and shopping at places called Egg Head. we had to start distributing software in new and different ways.